prometheus/prometheus/docs/storage.md

 storage is not intended to be durable long-term storage; external solutions offer extended retention and data durability.

 CAUTION: Non-POSIX compliant filesystems are not supported for Prometheus' local storage as unrecoverable corruptions may happen.
-NFS filesystems (including AWS's EFS) are not supported.
+NFS (including AWS's EFS) are not supported.
 NFS could be POSIX-compliant, but most implementations are not.
 It is strongly recommended to use a local filesystem for reliability.

 If both time and size retention policies are specified, whichever triggers first will be used.